 A related distinction to know is that between morning stars and evening stars.
-Those rising (above the horizon) before the Sun are said to be “right” of the Sun, oriental the Sun, or morning stars (seen in the morning before the Sun rises).
-Those rising (above the horizon) after the Sun are said to be “left” of the Sun, occidental the Sun, or evening stars (seen in the evening after the Sun has set).
-Morning stars were thought to have quicker and more outgoing significations, such as bringing about their significations quickly when activated and also pertaining to events earlier in life.
-Evening stars were thought to have slower and more progressive significations, such as something developing as time goes by or coming about later in life.
+Those rising (above the horizon) before the Sun are said to be to the “right” of the Sun, oriental the Sun, or morning stars.
+They are seen in the morning before the Sun rises.
+Those rising (above the horizon) after the Sun are said to be to the “left” of the Sun, occidental the Sun, or evening stars.
+They are seen in the evening after the Sun has set.

 Checking for Appearances

-We are interested in this occurring within about a week from birth.
+We are interested in appearances within about a week from birth.
 Therefore, our habit of checking one week before and one week after birth has a dual purpose; we check for stations and appearances.

 Find Phasis in Steve Jobs’ Chart

-You’ll notice that Steve’s Sun is at 5 degrees of the sign numbered 7 (Pisces).
+You’ll notice that Steve’s Sun is at 5 degrees of the sign numbered VII (Pisces).
 Besides the Moon, Mercury is the fastest planet and moves up to about 2 degrees per day.
-Therefore, if a planet is more than about 30 degrees from the Sun we don’t concern ourselves with it at all when checking for phasis.
+Therefore, if a planet is more than about 30 degrees from the Sun it won’t be in phasis.

 Mercury Presents a Possibility

-The only planet within about 30 degrees from the Sun is Mercury which is at 14 degrees of the prior sign, Aquarius.
+Mercury is the only planet within about 30 degrees from the Sun.
+It is at 14 degrees of the prior sign, Aquarius.
 The Sun and Mercury are a little bit over 21 degrees from each other.
 Mercury is moving backward and is in a sign before, so they are moving away from each other.
 Given this, we know they won’t be within 15 degrees of each other at any point after birth.
-The question is whether Mercury and the Sun were ever within 15 degrees of each other at some point within a week before birth.
+The question is whether Mercury and the Sun were ever within 15 degrees the week before birth.
 To answer this question, we’ll look at the chart from a week before birth.

 A Week Before Birth

 Look at the chart from a week before birth.
 We find the Sun at 28 Aquarius and Mercury at 17 Aquarius.
 This is a distance of about 11 degrees, which is less than 15 degrees.
-Therefore, Mercury was under the beams within the prior week and made an appearance coming out from the beams.
+Therefore, Mercury was under the beams within the prior week then made an appearance.

 Now we need to find out when.
 So starting with the 23rd, we move back one day in the birth data, pulling up charts until we get to the point that Mercury ends up being less than 15 degrees from the Sun.
 Doing this you’ll find that it is on February 19th, 5 days before Steve’s birth, that Mercury is under the beams (i.e. within 15 degrees from the Sun).
 Therefore, Mercury made its appearance four-to-five days prior to Steve’s birth.